whittlem/pycryptobot/README.md

 * "nobuynearhighpcnt" to specify the percentage from high that the bot should not buy if "disablebuynearhigh" is not specified.
 * "buymaxsize" specifies a fixed max amount of the quote currency to buy with.
 * "buylastsellsize" when enabled, bot will buy the same size as the last sell size for the current market.
+* "trailingbuypcnt" specifies the percentage for the price to increase before placing buy order after receiving buy signal The default percentage is 0%.
+If the price drops after receiving buy signal, the bot will automatically follow the price down until and wathc for it to have a positive percentage.
+You are able to adjust this to any number above zero that you would like to see as an increase before buying.
+Many times the price falls below zero right after a buy signal is received.
 * "marketmultibuycheck" when enabled, bot will perform an additional check on base and quote balance to prevent multiple buys.
         It has been determined that some market pairs have problem API responses which can create a multiple buy issue.
         Please Note:  "marketmultibuycheck" will conflict with configurations that use "sellpercent".